Freshwind-Bioinformatics/TABR-BERT/README.md

 ## Citation

-You can find the original paper in: https://academic.oup.com/bib/article/25/1/bbad436/7457349
+You can find the original paper at: https://academic.oup.com/bib/article/25/1/bbad436/7457349